Table of Contents

 A director may be personally liable to repay the company’s debts where they have not complied with the director penalty notice.
 The ATO may recover the unpaid amounts directly from the director and the director’s assets.

 As a director, you must ensure that you pay your PAYG and superannuation obligations.
-Check you do not have outstanding ATO tax debts, and keep the company’s tax returns and records up to date.
+In addition, check you do not have outstanding ATO tax debts and keep the company’s tax returns and records up to date.